 Coyotes are among the most far-ranging mammals on the North

 American continent.
-They can be found from Alaska to
+They can be found from Alaska to Mexico, and

-intelligent, social, wild dogs – canis latrans – are unfortunately also one of the most
+dogs – canis latrans – are unfortunately also one of the most

 maligned of native species.

 Mainly carnivorous, coyotes are opportunistic eaters, hunting for

 food both nocturnally and diurnally.
 Their preferred diet is small

 mammals, but they will also eat ground-nesting birds, lizards,

 amphibians, insects and berries, and will scavenge the remains of

 animals that other carnivores have killed.
 Coyotes are very

 beneficial to the eco-system wherever they live, and particularly

 helpful to humans, as they help keep in check populations that cause

-harm to man’s agricultural pursuits and even personal health, including
+harm to man’s agricultural pursuits and even personal health,

-for ourselves.
+grow for ourselves.
 And coyotes do no harm to the general

 environment, as, say, pesticides do.